Fasting and menstruation: is it possible not to eat?

 Making up for missed days at the end of Ramadan

-The FAQ for fasting during periods
+FAQ on fasting during menstruation

 You may also like :